DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim 1, lines 17-19, recites “a closest distance between color conversion parts of adjacent subpixels of a first pixel of the pixels in the first panel in the second direction,” which is indefinite for the reason identified with respect to the section 112(a) rejection applied to this claim.
-For the purpose of compact prosecution, lines 16-19 of claim 1 will be interpreted to recite “in the shared layer, a closest distance between color parts corresponding to adjacent subpixels, disposed respectively in the first panel and the second panel, in the second direction is the same as a closest distance between color parts corresponding to adjacent subpixels of a first pixel of the pixels in the first panel in the second direction.”
+Claim 1, lines 19-22, recites “a closest distance between color parts of adjacent subpixels between the first panel and the second panel in the second direction is the same as a closest distance between color parts of adjacent subpixels of a first pixel of the pixels in the first panel in the second direction,” which is indefinite because the original application does not disclose “adjacent subpixels between the first panel and the second panel in the second direction.”
+Instead, Applicants’ Figs. 3 and 9 and paragraphs [0237, 0238] disclose adjacent subpixels SPXA1-SPXA3 in a first panel (PNL1) of a first display device (DD1) and adjacent subpixels SPXA1-SPXA3 in a second panel (PNL2) of a second display device (DD2) in a second direction (DR2).
+For the purpose of compact prosecution and to better comport with the original application, this subject matter will be interpreted to recite “a closest distance between color parts corresponding to adjacent subpixels, disposed respectively in the first panel and the second panel, in the second direction is the same as a closest distance between color parts corresponding to adjacent subpixels of a first pixel of the pixels in the first panel in the second direction.”
 Claims 2-21 are rejected due to their dependence from base claim 1.

 Claim Rejections - 35 USC § 103